 How Successful Is Brain Rehabilitation?

-There are two main components of brain rehabilitation according to the Brain Injury Resource Center.
+There are two main components of brain rehabilitation.
 This includes restoring the brain’s function.
-It also involves helping patients learn how to do things differently if full restoration is impossible.
+It also involves helping patients learn how to do things differently if full recovery is impossible.
 Even if your brain function cannot be fully restored, you will likely still benefit from brain rehabilitation.
-Virtually every patient can benefit in some way from brain rehabilitation therapy.
+Virtually every patient can benefit in some way from brain rehabilitation.
 However, the severity of your injury will affect the success of your rehabilitation.

 How Long Does It Take?